GDPR for sales: How to find new customers without breaking the law!

 - If someone calls up your business to asks for a free trial, you send him a series of onboarding emails.

-If you continue to do this after May 25th, 2018, then you risk being fined.
+If you’re still doing this today, then you risk being fined.

 When you collect personal data such as an email address, not only do you need to inform the individual that you have stored it, but you also need to make sure that your prospects actively ‘opt-in’ or choose to join a specific email list before you start sending them marketing messages.